material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-Start and end details can be combined easily.
+Supporting graphics and meta data can be combined easily.
 Check out the list demo for many examples of how
-details can be configured.
+tiles can be configured.

-> NOTE: If using controls such as a switch (_TK!_) within a list detail, you may need to override
+> NOTE: If using controls such as a switch within a list tile, you may need to override
-> the width and height styles set on the detail element.
+> the width and height styles set on the tile element.

 ### Using Ink Ripples for Interactive Lists